geoarrow/geoarrow/extension-types.md

     - Omitted, indicating that the producer does not have any information about the CRS.

-  For maximum compatibility, producers should write PROJJSON where possible.
+  For maximum compatibility, producers should write PROJJSON.
+Producers should not write an escaped JSON object to the `crs` key (i.e., when serializing an unknown string to the `crs` key, producers should check for a valid JSON object and should not escape the input and write it as a string).

-  Note that regardless of the axis order specified by the CRS, axis order will be interpreted [GeoPackage WKB binary encoding](https://www.geopackage.org/spec130/index.html#gpb_format): axis order is always (longitude, latitude) and (easting, northing) regardless of the the axis order encoded in the CRS specification.
+  Note that regardless of the axis order specified by the CRS, axis order will be interpreted according to the wording in the
+  [GeoPackage WKB binary encoding](https://www.geopackage.org/spec130/index.html#gpb_format): axis order is always (longitude, latitude) and (easting, northing) regardless of the the axis order encoded in the CRS specification.